kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  60.md

 **What would be the most efficient solution to optimize cost?**

-- [ ] Create a CloudWatch alarm that triggers an AWS Lambda function that adjusts the provisioned throughput
+- [ ] :  Create a CloudWatch alarm that triggers an AWS Lambda function that adjusts the provisioned throughput

-- [ ] Create a CloudWatch alarm that notifies you of increased/decreased load, and manually adjust the provisioned
+- [ ] :  Create a CloudWatch alarm that notifies you of increased/decreased load, and manually adjust the provisioned

 throughput

-- [ ] Use DynamoDB DAX to increase the performance of the database
+- [ ] :  Use DynamoDB DAX to increase the performance of the database

-- [x] Create a DynamoDB Auto Scaling scaling policy
+- [x] :  Create a DynamoDB Auto Scaling scaling policy

-*
+*----

+- #dynamodb_auto_scaling #amazon_dynamodb_table #provisioned_throughput_capacity #aws_lambda_function #cloudwatch_alarm
 - hasExplain:: [[explanation_Question  60.md]]